What is a Home Warranty and Do You Need It?

 These service call fees are paid directly to the technician performing the service.

-It depends on your home warranty plan on whether or not you will be charged a service call if multiple trips are needed to fix the issue.
+Your home warranty plan depends on whether you will be charged a service call if multiple trips are needed to fix the issue.

 Do Home Warranties Have Deductibles?